ZongyiYang/streamdeck-youtube-dl-plugin/README.md

 # Description

+**NOTE: Youtube-DL is a bit slow to update (project may be abandoned).
+This causes issues such as downloads being extremely slow or not working at all.
+The recommended drop-in replacement is [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+Therefore, as of release 1.1, the internal exe bundled with this plugin is now yt-dlp instead of youtube-dl.**

 This is a Windows plugin for the Elgato Stream Deck that executes youtube-dl on a URL link copied to the clipboard once the button is pressed.
 It also has the additional feature of downloading media content from reddit URLs.

 This plugin differs from a SuperMacro solution in the following ways: